9:30 AM & 5:30 PM

 What to expect

-To minimize stress, we recommend your arriving a couple minutes early the first time, especially if you have children.
+We recommend your arriving a couple minutes early the first time, especially if you have children.
 Greeters at the door will give you a bulletin to follow along with the service.

 Childcare is available in the Nursery for infants and toddlers.
 Nursing mothers sometimes make use of the church library during services, since sermon audio is piped in.
 Visitors may be surprised, however, that children above age 3 ordinarily worship with parents here.
 This reflects our high view of the Christ's church as including not only professing adults, but their children in his covenant.
 We delight to see little ones sharing in worship!